ni/nimble/packages/performance/CONTRIBUTING.md

 3. Open the URL printed to the console in your web browser.

 To add a test:
+1. Create a typescript file named based on your component.
-1. Create a typescript function that appends your component into landing/index.html
+2. Create a function that appends your component into landing/index.html
-2. Put `performance.mark` between the points you want to measure your performance, examples can be found in landing/index.ts
+3. Put `performance.mark` between the points you want to measure your performance